gin0115/WPUnit_Helpers/docs/Output.md

 > This is useful for testing the output of a function, or for testing the output of a view or a wp function call.

-### Output::println( $callback ): void
+### Output::println( $value ): void

-This function allows for the output of a string or strinable variable to be printed, with a new line at the end (PHP_EOL).
+This function allows for the output of a string or stringable variable to be printed, with a new line at the end (PHP_EOL).

 ```php
 Output::println('Hello World');